 a. commit a material breach of your obligations under these Terms and Conditions; or

 b. fail to pay any amount due under the Contract on the due date for payment; or

 c. are or become or, in our reasonable opinion, are about to become, the subject of a bankruptcy order or take advantage of any other statutory provision for the relief of insolvent debtor; or

 d. enter into a voluntary arrangement under Part 1 of the Insolvency Act 1986, or any other scheme or arrangement is made with its creditors; or

 e. convene any meeting of your creditors, enter into voluntary or compulsory liquidation, have a receiver, manager, administrator or administrative receiver appointed in respect of your assets or undertakings or any part of them, any documents are filed with the court for the appointment of an administrator in respect of you, notice of intention to appoint an administrator is given by you or any of your directors or by a qualifying floating charge holder (as defined in para.
 14 of Schedule B1 of the Insolvency Act 1986), a resolution is passed or petition presented to any court for your winding up or for the granting of an administration order in respect of you, or any proceedings are commenced relating to your insolvency or possible insolvency.

-38. Not withstanding any articles protected by clause #37, unless explicitly licensed for exclusive use, we reserve the right to re-use and / or re-sell in the future, any processes, features, functionality, solutions or systems developed on your behalf.
+43. Not withstanding any articles protected by clause 42, unless explicitly licensed for exclusive use, we reserve the right to re-use and / or re-sell in the future, any processes, features, devised functionality, solutions or technologies developed on your behalf.